-- 3.24 Members must discuss their partial retirement application with their employer to agree any changes to their working arrangements that may be needed to achieve the required 10% reduction in pensionable pay. - 3.25 The member and employer must then complete and send the retirement application form NHS:RET (officers) or PRAC:RET (practitioners) to SPPA.
-Section 1 of the form allows members to indicate what percentage of pension they would like to take between 20% and 100%. - 3.26 Section 3 should be completed by the employer to certify that the member's pensionable earnings will reduce by 10% for a period of 12 months.
+- 3.48 Members must discuss their partial retirement application with their employer to agree any changes to their working arrangements that may be needed to achieve the required 10 per cent reduction in pensionable pay. - 3.49 The member and employer must then complete and send the retirement application form NHS:RET or PRAC:RET available on the SPPA website to SPPA.
+Section 1 of the form allows members to indicate what percentage of pension they would like to take between 20 per cent and 100 per cent. - 3.50 Section 3 must be completed by the employer to certify that the member's pensionable earnings will reduce by 10 per cent (or commitment reduced by 10 per cent for GPs, dental practitioners, ophthalmic practitioners, or non-GP providers), and that the reduction in pensionable pay is expected to be in place for 12 months starting from their chosen partial retirement date. - 3.51 Applications for Partial Retirement which are submitted without a completed Partial Retirement Certificate will be returned to the employer and the member's retirement may be delayed.